Equilevel algebras: Boundary operators mod 2 in the complex

-Both hyperplanes in ${\mathbb R}^4$ defined by these conditions tend to the hyperplane $\{a=0\}$ when $\tau$ tends to $0$, so to compute the limit position of their intersection (which is a hyperplane of the latter hyperplane) we express the variable \ $a$ \ from one of these equations and substitute it into the other:
+The two hyperplanes in ${\mathbb R}^4$ defined by these conditions tend to the hyperplane $\{a=0\}$ when $t$ tends to $0$.
+To compute the limit position of their intersection, which is a hyperplane within the latter hyperplane, we express the variable \ $a$ \ from one of these equations and substitute it into the other.
+The resulting condition on the remaining variables is as follows:

-Substituting the expressions (\ref{p}), (\ref{q}) for $p$ and $q$ into this equation, we obtain a linear equation on variables $b, c,$ and $d$, whose coefficients are certain polynomials in $\tau$.
-The lowest degree of the monomials of this polynomial at the variable $b$ (respectively, $c$, $d$) is 2 (respectively, 3, 4).
-Therefore, to define a homogeneous limit condition on these coordinates (in which the asymptotics of the coefficients at $b$, $c$ and $d$ will be of the same order, and so the ratios of these coefficients will tend to the given point of ${\mathbb R}P^2$), the monomials of degree 2 and 3 of the polynomial at the variable $b$ should vanish, as well as the monomial of degree 3 at the variable $c$.
-These conditions give us three equations on the coefficients $\alpha, \beta, \lambda$ and $\mu$:
+Substituting the expressions (\ref{pq}) for $p$ and $q$ into this equation, we obtain a linear equation in the variables $b, c,$ and $d$, whose coefficients are certain power series in $t$.
+The lowest possible degree of the monomials of these power series at the variable $b$ (respectively, $c$, respectively, $d$) is 2u (respectively, 3u, respectively, 4u).
+However, some of these monomials should vanish.
+Indeed, let $\sigma$ be the lowest degree of non-zero monomials of these three power series, so that the monomials in the coefficients of $b, c$ and $d$ are $k t^\sigma, l t^\sigma$, and $m t^\sigma$, respectively.
+The limit algebra defined by the curve (\ref{pq}) satisfies the characteristic condition (\ref{S}) of the algebra $S(\alpha, \beta; A)$ if and only if